KMohnishM/SALS/README.md

   - Quiz attempt tracking with unique IDs

 ### 3. Personalized Learning Path
-- Generate custom learning paths based on weak concepts
+- Generate comprehensive learning paths covering all concepts
 - Endpoint: `POST /api/learning-path/`
-- Input: List of weak concepts
+- Input: List of weak concepts and all concepts
 - Output:
   - Structured learning path with resources
-  - Practice exercises
+  - Practice exercises for each concept
-  - Concept-specific recommendations
+  - Extra practice for weak concepts
+  - Concept relationships and dependencies
   - Progress tracking
   - Persistent storage of learning paths